BNasmith/PTForsyth/PTFWorkofChrist.md

 mighty idea, that mighty rational process, which is moving on throughout the world.
-Sometimes the Godhead is conceived as per- sonal, sometimes as impersonal ; but in any case reconciliation would be rather a resigned adjust- ment to this great and overwhelming idea, which, having issued everything, is perpetually
+Sometimes the Godhead is conceived as per- sonal, sometimes as impersonal; but in any case reconciliation would be rather a resigned adjust- ment to this great and overwhelming idea, which, having issued everything, is perpetually